-I-T raids tobacco businessman in Varanasi
+I-T Raids Tobacco Businessman In Varanasi

-New Delhi, Jan 8 (IANS) A team of Income Tax (I-T) Department officials conducted raids at the house of Varanasi-based tobacco businessman Lakshmikant Pandey who has been accused of tax evasion.
+New Delhi: A team of Income Tax (I-T) Department officials conducted raids at the house of Varanasi-based tobacco businessman Lakshmikant Pandey who has been accused of tax evasion.

 Pandey, also known as 'Pammi' is the owner of the Aashiqui brand of gutkha and runs his office from Varanasi where the ongoing raid began on Friday night.